slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On your investment comfort zone

 Scared money never wins.
-It's about the risk of losing money vs the risk of missing opportunity.
+It's about the risk of losing money versus the risk of missing opportunity.

 > *'If you do not know who you are, Wall Street is an expensive place to find out.' -- George Goodman*